Tren de Aragua: Chile

 Tren de Aragua's branch in Chile is known as "the Pirates of Aragua".
 Amidst the Tarapacá migrant crisis in northern Chile, Tren de Aragua engaged in trafficking of women across from the Bolivian border to Santiago.
 By October 2021 there were reports that Chilean authorities were conducting four different investigations related to the criminal organization.
 On 24 March 2022 Investigations Police of Chile (PDI) declared to have dismantled the Chilean branch of Tren de Aragua.
 One of the Tren de Aragua members captured in March 2022 had Interpol arrest warrants for murders in Venezuela and Peru.
 Six other migrant traffickers of Tren de Aragua were also captured in March 2022 by Chilean police.
+A Venezuelan political dissident Ronald Ojeda was kidnapped on 21 February, 2024 and his body was discovered 10 days later inside a bag which had been cemented over.
+On April 10, 2024, Venezuelan Foreign Minister Yván Gil denied the existence of the Tren de Aragua during an interview with Colombian Foreign Minister Luis Gilberto Murillo in the city of Cúcuta.
+In response to this denial, Chilean President Gabriel Boric recalled Chile's ambassador to Venezuela, Jaime Gazmuri, for consultations.
+On 11 April 2024, Chilean authorities implicated Tren de Aragua in the murder of Ronald Ojeda, a Venezuelan political dissident and opponent to Nicolás Maduro who had been living in exile in Chile.
+Chilean authorities accused Venezuela's interior minister, Diosdado Cabello, of ordering Tren de Aragua to carry out the killing and paying the assassins.

 The leader of Chile's Tren de Aragua branch, Rafael Gámez, was arrested in the US state of Texas in December 2024 on charges of human trafficking.
 Chile initiated proceedings to extradite Gámez.

-On 11 April 2024, Chilean authorities implicated Tren de Aragua in the murder of Ronald Ojeda, a Venezuelan political dissident and opponent to Nicolás Maduro who had been living in exile in Chile.
-Ojeda was kidnapped on 21 February and his body was discovered 10 days later inside a bag which had been cemented over.
-Chilean authorities accused Venezuela's interior minister, Diosdado Cabello, of ordering Tren de Aragua to carry out the killing and paying the assassins.
+In January 2025 in reaction to the Chilean prosecutor's findings on Ronald Ojeda murder, Chilean Interior Minister Carolina Tohá said that Chile would appeal to the International Criminal Court if Venezuelan government involvement in the case was confirmed.

+In June 2026, the largest money-laundering network linked to Tren de Aragua in Chile was dismantled.
+José Carlos Pérez Asencio, a Venezuelan citizen and executive at Banco Santander, had been laundering money since 2022 from Tren de Aragua's illegal activities such as extortion, smuggling, drug trafficking, and human trafficking, using bank accounts at Banco Falabella, Scotiabank, among others.
+14 of the 19 detainees were members of "Los Shelby", a faction of Tren de Aragua, and one female member was also an executive at BancoEstado.
+The Financial Analysis Unit (UAF) alerted the National Prosecutor on at least four occasions between April 2024 and May 2026 about suspicious transactions involving individuals and companies linked to Tren de Aragua, including the Banco Santander executive.

+On 14 July 2026, the Chamber of Deputies adopted a resolution requesting President José Antonio Kast to recognize Tren de Aragua as a terrorist organization.
+The resolution was widely approved, except by the Broad Front and the Communist Party.